 Step 5: When the batter has rested or the next day, break and separate the egg whites and yolks.
 Whisk 4 egg whites till frothy and then add the 6 egg yolks and whisk further till mixed and creamy.

-Step 6: Add the beaten eggs, nutmeg powder, baking powder into the soaked coconut-rava.
+Step 6: Add the beaten eggs, nutmeg powder, baking powder and the vanilla essence into the soaked coconut-rava.
 Mix it lightly with your clean palms.

 Step 7: Set your oven to preheat at 180°C.